-Zero-rated VAT: Everything you need to know about this VAT paradox
+Zero-rated VAT: Everything you need to know

 featured-image

-Zero-rated VAT: Everything you need to know about this VAT paradox - Pleo Blog
+Zero-rated VAT: Everything you need to know | Pleo Blog

 And whilst we’re here, how on earth are zero-rated VAT items different from items that are VAT exempt?

-Not only is zero-rated VAT different from being VAT exempt it can actually be beneficial to your business model and cash flow.
+Not only is zero-rated VAT different from being VAT exempt: it can actually be beneficial to your business model and cash flow.

 Keep reading to learn all about VAT, zero-rate VAT and why it’s not the same as being VAT exempt.